 3. Laminate Flooring

 An attractive and durable flooring choice, laminate is made from layers of composite materials to make an incredibly hard surface that can imitate the appearance of hardwood and other flooring options for a lower cost.
 Laminate flooring is engineered to be especially resistant to stains, scratches and general wear and tear.
 This type of flooring comes in a wide variety of styles and finishes and can be installed seamlessly to avoid any gaps where allergens can collect and build up.
 This low-maintenance and long-lasting flooring is a great choice for anyone with allergies.

 Carpet remains a popular choice for many homeowners, but certain types can be problematic for those with allergies because the longer fibers can trap dust and allergens.
 However, if you enjoy the look and feel of carpeting in your home, a lower-pile choice can be a great compromise.
 Carpeted floors offer warmth and comfort to bare feet, as well as sound-dampening qualities.
 Low-pile, high-quality carpets can give the comfortable, cozy feel you want in your home.
 If you choose carpet, be sure to vacuum regularly, and consider the occasional professional cleaning to help keep allergens under control.

 5. Hardwood Flooring

-Perhaps one of the most popular flooring choices, hardwood floors add style and value to a home while minimizing dust, animal dander and other common allergens.
+Hardwood floors are one of the most popular flooring choices for people with allergies.
+Wood floors add style and value to a home while minimizing dust, animal dander and other common allergens.
 Hardwood flooring is available in both solid hardwood and engineered hardwood, which is constructed of layers of wood compressed together for maximum durability.
 Both types of wood floors are high-quality, long-lasting and easy to keep clean, making them one of the best choices for anyone with allergies.